evmcnb/quartz/content/Pearls/Sexually Transmitted Infection Treatments.md

 ---
-tags:
+tags: [InfectiousDisease, Urology]
-  - InfectiousDisease
-  - Urology
-title: Sexually Transmitted Infpcpionetr Temmntsplate
+title: Sexually Transmitted Infection Treatments
 date: 2023-09-27
-date modified: 2025-054-123
+date modified: Thursday, January 8th 2026, 1:23:14 pm
+date created: Tuesday, November 25th 2025, 8:19:43 pm
 ---
+Standard sexual health screen, chlamydia, gonorrhoea, syphilis, HIV

 Empirical treatment consists of an STI is a STAT dose of IM ceftriaxone to cover for _Neisseria gonorrhoeae_ and a 10-14 day course of oral doxycycline to cover for _Chlamydia trachomatis_.
 This treatment reflects the most commonly transmitted bacterial sexually transmitted infections in the UK.